Edinburgh Southern Orienteering Club

 Coaching & Training 3: the Orange course

-This is the third article in a series by Roger Scrutton.
-Following on from "Coaching & Training 2: White and Yellow Courses", this article describes the transition from White and Yellow courses to Green and above, entering Stage 3 of the Long Term Athlete Development framework.
+This article describes coaching and training for Orange courses, the first part of the transition from White and Yellow courses to Green and above.
 As in the previous articles, there are useful suggestions here for more experienced orienteers too.

 Orange begins the transition from White and Yellow courses (Technical Difficulties (TD) 1 and 2) to Green and above (TD5).
 On Orange courses you will probably be entering Stage 3 of the Long Term Athlete Development framework, becoming an orienteer looking to improve and regularly training to do that.
 (See the introduction article for details of the Long Term Athlete Development framework, and also the Step System, mentioned below.)
 Beginner adults often begin with an Orange course.
 As regards length, an Orange course would normally be between 2.5km and 3.5km long, with some running over rougher ground.
 Individual leg lengths can be up to about 400m.